 Seasoning: In addition to salt, pepper and garlic powder, try a bit of cumin and/or oregano.

-Chimichurri: Vary the herbs you use with the parsley to make the chimichurri.
+Chimichurri: Vary the fresh herbs you use with the parsley to make the chimichurri.
 Good examples are cilantro, chives and oregano.
 If you like mint and can’t find mint leaves, add a couple of teaspoons of bottled mint sauce.

 Skip the homemade chimichurri and use a bottled chimichurri sauce, mint jelly or any fruit chutney.

 Sous vide the chops a day ahead and place them in the fridge in the bag.
 To finish, bring them to room temperature and sear or grill for 40-60 seconds per side (or slightly longer if chops are very thick).

 Make the mint chimichurri several days ahead and keep it in a sealed container in the fridge.

 If you love sous vide cooking or you are just starting with this cooking method, try our best sous vide recipes post which includes lots of tips and great recipes.
 Chicken, beef, turkey and pork are all covered.